Antimalarial drug touted by Trump linked to increased risk of death in coronavirus patients, study says - The Boston Globe

 Advertisement

-Nearly 15,000 of the 96,000 patients in the analysis were treated with hydroxychloroquine or chloroquine alone or in combination with a type of antibiotics known as a macrolide, such as azithromycin, within 48 hours of their diagnosis.
+Nearly 15,000 of the 96,000 patients in the analysis were treated with hydroxychloroquine or chloroquine alone or in combination with an antibiotic known as a macrolide, such as azithromycin, within 48 hours of their diagnosis.

 The difference between patients who received the antimalarials and those who did not was striking.

-For those given hydroxychloroquine, there was a 34% increase in risk of mortality and a 137% increased risk of a serious heart arrhythmias.
-For those receiving hydroxychloroquine and an antibiotic - the cocktail endorsed by Trump - there was a 45% increased risk of death and a 411% increased risk of serious heart arrhythmias.
+For those given hydroxychloroquine, there was a 34 percent increase in risk of mortality and a 137 percent increased risk of serious heart arrhythmias.
+For those receiving hydroxychloroquine and an antibiotic — the cocktail endorsed by Trump — there was a 45 percent increased risk of death and a 411 percent increased risk of serious heart arrhythmias.

-Those given chloroquine had a 37% increased risk of death and a 256 percent increased risk of serious heart arrhythmias.
-For those taking chloroquine and an antibiotic, there was a 37% increased risk of death and a 301% increased risk of serious heart arrhythmias.
+Those given chloroquine had a 37 percent increased risk of death and a 256 percent increased risk of serious heart arrhythmias.
+For those taking chloroquine and an antibiotic, there was a 37 percent increased risk of death and a 301 percent increased risk of serious heart arrhythmias.

 Advertisement